 If you want to know more about Gwydir Castle, one of the current owners has written a book about their experience of restoring the castle: Castles in the Air by Judy Corbett (published by Ebury Press).
 She says

-If you want to add to this debate, go to the site homepage for my email.
+If you want to add to this debate, contact me at here.

 Return to index